 Homer: Are you ready to laugh?

 Mr. Burns pines away for Bobo, his beloved childhood teddy bear and symbol of lost innocence.
-When the bear turns up in Maggie's possession, the resulting tug of war affects the whole town. ...more
+When the bear turns up in Maggie's possession. ...more on Wikipedia

 Also Rankedsee more on Rosebud

 Lisa Needs Braces - DENTAL PLAN

 So much awesomeness.
 This is possibly a perfect episode in terms of structure.
 But down to the details, every single one is gold.
 The Grinch parody with Mr. Burns, Lisa's protest guitarin', the Smartline bits, the dentists office...

 This ep was also the source of Grandpa's awesome Union buster speech to mr Burns:

 "We can't bust heads like we used to, but we have our ways.
 One trick is to tell 'em stories that don't go anywhere - like the time I caught the ferry over to Shelbyville.
 I needed a new heel for my shoe, so, I decided to go to Morganville, which is what they called Shelbyville in those days.
 So I tied an onion to my belt, which was the style at the time.
 Now, to take the ferry cost a nickel, and in those days, nickels had pictures of bumblebees on 'em.
 Give me five bees for a quarter, you'd say.

 Now where were we?
 Oh yeah: the important thing was I had an onion on my belt, which was the style at the time.
 They didn't have white onions because of the war.
 The only thing you could get was those big yellow ones..."